Paver Sealing: Why It's Important, & How Often to Do It

 First, What is Paver Sealing?

-Paver sealer is a protective coating that helps keep pavers from fading and protects them from stains, the weather, and invaders like weeds and ants.
+Paver sealer is a protective coating that helps keep pavers from fading and protects them from stains, weather, and invasive elements like weeds and ants.

 Your pavers go through a lot out there — foot traffic, cars driving over them, blazing hot sun, pounding rain.
-Sealing them helps protect them from all that outdoor life dishes out and keeps them looking great.
+Sealing them helps protect them from the outdoor elements and keeps them looking great.

-There are lots of different types of paver sealer on the market, with different looks and purposes.
+There are numerous types of paver sealers available on the market, each with distinct appearances and purposes.

-Film-forming sealer has a gloss or semi-gloss finish for a wet look.
-Non-film-forming paver sealant has a less-shiny matte finish.
+Film-forming sealer features a gloss or semi-gloss finish, providing a wet look.
+Non-film-forming paver sealant features a less shiny, matte finish.

-Some sealer is designed for non-slip surfaces like patios next to pools.
+Some sealers are designed for non-slip surfaces, such as patios next to pools.

 Your paver installer can help you decide which type is best for your exact pavers and needs.